yunyueye/honeypot/README.md

 The dataset(data_no_ip.csv) contains three common ICS honeypots, Modbus, ATG, and S7.

 The processed data is located in the 'data' folder, containing data for three different protocols.
-It can be directly used for running the proposal_algorithm_1.py script
+It can be directly used for running the proposal_algorithm_1.py script.(These files can be obtained by running process_*.py）

 This program needs to be run in a Python3 or higher environment, and requires the libraries numpy and pandas.